dlcastillop/final-countdown-js/README.md

 The useTimer hook provides timer functionality.

-It takes four arguments:
+It takes six arguments:

-- `hours`, `minutes`, and `seconds`: the inital time for the timer
+- `days` (number): the initial number of days to start the timer.
+It has to be equal to or greater than 0.
+- `hours` (number): the initial number of hours to start the timer.
+The value must be between 0 (inclusive) and 24 (exclusive).
+- `minutes` (number): the initial number of minutes to start the timer.
+The value must be between 0 (inclusive) and 60 (exclusive).
+- `seconds` (number): the initial number of seconds to start the timer.
+The value must be between 0 (inclusive) and 60 (exclusive).
-- `startPaused` (optional, by default is false): a boolean value indicating whether the timer should start in a paused state
+- `startPaused` (optional boolean): a boolean flag that determines whether the timer should start in a paused state.
+Defaults to false.
+- `separator` (optional string): a string that specifies the separator to be used between days, hours, minutes, and seconds when the time is represented as a string.
+By default, colon (:) is used as a separator.

 It returns an object with the following props:

-- `current`: the current value of the timer in the format "hh:mm:ss"
+- `current`: an object holding the current time of the timer in both leading zero and non-leading zero formats.
+This object has two properties:
+  - `withLeadingZero`: a string indicating the current time of the timer with leading zeroes where necessary.
+  - `withoutLeadingZero`: a string indicating the current time of the timer without leading zeros.
-- `isPaused`: a boolean value indicating whether the timer is currently paused or not
+- `isPaused`: a boolean value indicating if the timer is currently paused.
-- `isOver`: a boolean value indicating whether the timer is currently over or not
+- `isOver`: a boolean value indicating if the timer has finished running its course.
+- `currentDays`: a number indicating the current value of the days on the timer.
-- `currentHours`: a number indicating the current value of the hours on the timer
+- `currentHours`: a number indicating the current value of the hours on the timer.
-- `currentMinutes`: a number indicating the current value of the minutes on the timer
+- `currentMinutes`: a number indicating the current value of the minutes on the timer.
-- `currentSeconds`: a number indicating the current value of the seconds on the timer
+- `currentSeconds`: a number indicating the current value of the seconds on the timer.
-- `elapsedSeconds`: a number indicating the seconds that have passed since the start of the timer
+- `elapsedSeconds`: a number indicating the total elapsed time, calculated in seconds, since the timer started.
-- `remainingSeconds`: a number indicating the seconds that are left until the end of the timer
+- `remainingSeconds`: a number indicating the total remaining time, calculated in seconds, until the timer reaches the initially set time.
-- `elapsedTime`: the amount of time that has passed since the start of the timer in the format "hh:mm:ss"
+- `elapsedTime`: analogous to the `current` object, this object holds the elapsed time in both formats:
+  - `withLeadingZero`: a string indicating the elapsed time with leading zeroes.
+  - `withoutLeadingZero`: a string indicating the elapsed time without leading zeroes.
-- `pause`: the function to pause the timer
+- `pause`: a function that, when called, will pause the timer.
-- `play`: the function to play the timer
+- `play`: a function that, when called, will resume (or start) the timer.
-- `reset`: the function to reset the timer
+- `reset`: a function that, when called, will reset the timer.
-- `togglePause`: the function to toggle the pause
+- `togglePause`: a function that, when called, will toggle between pausing and playing the timer.

 Example: